Frequently Asked Questions

 Students who have not met "Minimum Standard Requirements" will be placed on Financial Aid Warning.
 Note: You are still eligible to receive financial aid while on Financial Aid Warning.

 Students who have not met "Minimum Standard Requirements" are placed on Financial Aid Warning.
 There is a GPA requirement and a unit completion requirement, requiring students to complete 67 percent of their attempted units during their entire time at Cabrillo.
 Often, students have a high GPA but did not meet the unit completion requirement, since grades of "W" count as units attempted even though they don’t affect GPA.
-You can check your GPA and units completed in through the ‘Grades by Term’.
+You can check your GPA and units completed in Financial Aid Self Service through 'Satisfactory Academic Progress'.
 If any of that information seems incorrect, contact your instructor and Admissions and Records.
 Notify us once the grade is corrected.

 If your cumulative pace falls below 67%, you must successfully complete ALL units attempted each term.
 If your cumulative pace is over 67% you must continue to successfully complete 67% of all units attempted each term.